gdestuynder/audisp-json/messages_format.rst

 Fields reference
 ----------------
-.. note:: Integer fields are of type uint32_t (i.e. bigger then regular signed int).
+.. note:: Integer fields are of type uint32_t (i.e. bigger than regular signed int) even when stored as str.
+This means 4,294,967,295 is a valid value and does not represent -2,147,483,648.

 .. note:: See also 'man 8 auditctl' and/or https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/sec-Understanding_Audit_Log_Files.html